 Thanks to the open mike segment, I've been able to experience memorable Jamaican poets and writers that I'd otherwise never encounter.
 Some crazy things happen on the open mike - usually a lot of laughs!

 Calabash International Literary Festival starts on a Friday night, and goes right throughout the day on Saturday, ending on Sunday afternoon.
-In 2016 it will run from June 3-5.
 It's held at Jake's/Jack Sprat in Treasure Beach, St Elizabeth.

 Many people book their accomodation for Calabash a year in advance, but there are usually places that can squeeze you in at the last minute.
 If your luck runs out and you can't find accomodation in Treasure Beach, you may have to go further afield to Black River or Parottee, which are an easy half hour drive away.